genie-js/genie-rms/NOTES.md

 There are two exceptions to that rule:
  - If a Terrains section exists, the Objects generator is also always run
  - If a Lands section exists, the Terrains generator is also always run (and therefore the Objects generator)

+## Parser

+The parser is built on a dynamic token list.
+A token is a word in the source code that means something.
+Each token has an ID, a type, a value, and an argument types list.

+The argument types list always contains 4 elements.
+Tokens taking fewer than 4 arguments will list the null argument type to pad that out.
+There are 6 argument types:

+0. No argument / null argument
+1. Word
+2. Number
+3. Constant
+4. Optional constant
+5. Filename (used in #include)

+The difference between Constants and Optional constants is subtle.
+It changes how the parser treats absence.
+Optional constants are used as `if` and `elseif` arguments: a constant referenced by that word existing means "true", and it not existing means "false". i.e., if the parser does not recognise the word, it keeps executing normally.
+However, when "normal" Constants do not exist, it results in a parse error.
+The RMS parser does not show parse errors to the user, but instead restarts-ish parsing at the next token.

+For example, the `#define` token has ID 0, and argument types [1, 0, 0, 0].
+The `land_position` token has ID 71 and argument types [2, 2, 0, 0].
+The number of non-0 argument types is important for parsing.
+The RMS parser assumes the next command begins when the argument type is 0.
+So, the single-line string `#define X land_position 2 2` will parse as two commands.

+(...)

+## Generators

+There are some concepts that are used extensively in all generators.

+### Search Map

+The Search Map is an array containing a single byte for each tile on the map.
+This is used during the generation process to store information, like the land ID during land generation, or whether objects can be placed on a specific tile's terrain during object generation.

+### Map Stack

+The Map Stack in essence is a doubly linked list of map tiles, with an optional associated "cost".
+There is a single node for each tile on the map.
+Most generators work by pushing valid map tiles to a Map Stack, and then later popping the tiles that will actually be used.